The following information is subject to change throughout the internship year.

 In addition to the clinical training experiences, the rotation involves active participation in a weekly didactic seminar.
 The didactic series provides exposure to ongoing clinical research that is focused on innovative evaluation and treatment approaches, as well as cutting-edge strategies for automated data capture, neuroimaging, and bioinformatics.

 Supervisors for the Center for Autism and Brain Development: Geraldine Dawson, PhD, Katherine Davlantis, PhD, LCSW, Lauren Franz, MD

-Primary interns in this concentration generally spend 70% of their time engaged in Pediatric Psychology clinical work and the remaining time on at least two of the rotations under the Child Clinical concentration.
+Primary interns in this Concentration generally spend 70% of their time engaged in Pediatric Psychology clinical work and the remaining time on at least two of the rotations under the Child Clinical Concentration (see the previous section within the Child Psychology Track).
 The role of Pediatric Psychology at Duke is to assess neuropsychological and behavioral changes secondary to disease processes, treatment regimen, as well as to assess the child and parent coping and adjustment.
 These assessments are done in the context of a weekly outpatient clinic at the Duke Child and Family Study Center; via consultation-liaison in the Duke Children's Hospital; and in the context of the Duke Specialty Clinics.

 -Pediatric Neuropsychology Clinic;

 -Pediatric Pain Program;

 -Special Infant Care Clinic; and